August 26, 2016

 - Thus kilesa and upakilesa are included in the 14 immoral mental factors (asobhana cetasika).
 This is an important observation that will help us “quantify” these kilesa or mental impurities.

-- The other 11 asobhana cetasika are : ditthi (wrong views), vicikicca (ability to sort out moral from immoral), thina (dullness of mind), middha (trapping of the mind somewhere and losing focus), issa (jealousy), maccariya (tendency to hide wealth), kukkucca (do lowly acts), ahirika (shamelessness in doing immoral), anatoppa (fearlessness in doing immoral), uddacca (tendency to become offended), mana (self-importance).
+- The other 11 asobhana cetasika are : ditthi (wrong views), vicikicca (inability to sort out moral from immoral), thina (dullness of mind), middha (trapping of the mind somewhere and losing focus), issa (jealousy), maccariya (tendency to hide wealth), kukkucca (do lowly acts), ahirika (shamelessness in doing immoral), anatoppa (fearlessness in doing immoral), uddacca (tendency to become offended), mana (self-importance).

 5. With the identification of kilesa as asobhana cetasika, it becomes easier to see how kilesa (mental impurities) are systematically reduced and removed at each stage of Nibbana.